akeneo/pim-api-docs/content/apps/authentication-and-authorization.md

 ### Requirements

-- You have access to an Akeneo PIM ([get your App developer starter kit](/apps/overview.html#app-developer-starter-kit))
+- You have access to an Akeneo Product Cloud sandbox ([Please refer to our App Developer Starter kit](/apps/overview.html#app-developer-starter-kit))
 - You're familiar with [OpenID connect](https://openid.net/connect/)
 - You're familiar with the [app authentication process](/apps/authentication-and-authorization.html#getting-started-with-oauth-20)